reproducibility-challenge/iclr_2019/README.md

 After your reproducibility project is complete, you should:

 - Change the label of your issue from "in-progress" to "complete".
 Note this is when you make yourself public.
 To do that, mention the organization owner [@reproducibility-org](https://github.com/reproducibility-org) and comment the following: `@reproducibility-org complete`.
 Since in the form we asked your team lead's Github ID, this command can only used by him/her.
 We verify your ID and if you are assigned to this particular issue then we change the label of the issue to "complete".
-- Post a public description of your report to the linked OpenReview forum
+- Post a public description of your report as a comment to the linked OpenReview forum.
+This report should be brief (300-400 words) detailing the key findings of your report.
 - Submit your paper in OpenReview
 - Link your Github reproducibilty repository in your issue comment (Optional but recommended, obviously!).
 - Submit a PR referring to this issue where you submit your report.